-Where interest rates are hedged, the finance costs are recognised net of any realised effect of the hedge.
+Where interest rates are hedged, the finance costs are recognised net of any effect of the hedge.

-Finance costs to external parties are recognised as an expense in the Statement of Comprehensive Income on an accruals basis, and if not paid at balance date are reflected in the Balance Sheet as a liability.
+Finance costs to external parties are recognised as an expense in the Profit and Loss on an accruals basis, and if not paid at balance date are reflected in the Balance Sheet as a liability.